nilanjana2008/Olist-E-commerce-Dashboard/README.md

 **Customer Satisfaction**

 - **Review Score Distribution**: Assess the overall distribution of review scores to gauge general customer satisfaction.
 Identify if most reviews are positive, negative, or neutral, and investigate common themes in reviews.

+## 6. Appendix

+### Technical Process

+The technical process included:

+- Cleaning, preparing and exploring the data in Microsoft Excel(Power Query)
+- Calculating metrics in DAX
+- Building dashboards in PowerBI

+  ### Sales Dashboard Key Metrics

+The sales dashboard focuses on the following key metrics:

+- **Total Orders**: The total number of individual purchase transactions completed within a specific period.
+- **Gross Revenue**: The total amount of money generated from sales before any deductions like discounts, returns, cancellation or taxes.
+- **Average Order Value (AOV)**: The average amount spent per transaction.
+- **Average Basket Size**: The average number of items purchased per order.
+- **Order Cancellation Rate**: The percentage of orders that are canceled compared to the total number of orders placed.

+### Customer Dashboard Key Metrics

+The customer dashboard focuses on the following key metrics:

+- **Total Customers**: The total number of unique individuals who have made at least one purchase from your e-commerce store within a specified period.
+- **New Customers**: The number of unique individuals who made their first purchase within a specific time frame.
+- **Repeat Customer Rate**: The percentage of customers who make more than one purchase within a specified period.
+- **Revenue per Customer**: The average revenue generated from each customer over a specified period.
+It reflects how much value each customer brings to your business.
+- **Average Purchase Frequency**: The average number of purchases made by each customer within a specific period.
+- **Average Review Score**: The average rating given by customers on their purchases,  on a scale from 1 to 5 stars.

+### Delivery Dashboard Key Metrics

+- **Total Orders**: The total number of orders placed by customers within a specified period.
+- **Order Fulfillment Rate**: The percentage of orders that are successfully fulfilled and shipped within a given time frame.
+- **Average Delivery Time**: The average amount of time taken from when an order is placed to when it is delivered to the customer.
+- **On-Time Delivery Rate**: The percentage of orders that are delivered by the estimated delivery date.
+- **Late Delivery Rate**: The percentage of orders that are delivered after the estimated delivery date.